Account Search Logout

 “Mind your tongue,” Carbilius whispers back, glancing at their escorts.
 “These men are loyal to him.”

-“And what do they want?”
+“And what does he want?”
 Segobax asks.

 Carbilius gives a start.
+“What?”

 Segobax sighs.
-“As the hot days are long, a fucking Ancalite makes things worse,”
+“As the hot days are long, a fucking Ancalite makes things worse!”

-“Cut them down,” he shouts.
+“Cut them down,” he shouted over his shoulder.

-“That’s what the Lion wants,” he tells him.
-“You put them on our rafts, and they’ll bleed a trail in the water for him to follow.”
+“Leave them,” Aedan tells the chieftain’s men.
+“Taking them down is what the Lion wants.
+You put them on our rafts, and they’ll bleed a trail in the water for him to follow.”

 “The Owl is right,” Segobax says softly.
 “We’ll tend to them another day.”

 Carbilius embraces the shortest among them, Taximagulus of the Cassi, who expresses condolences at the loss of the man’s brother.
 Bald and brooding, the Cassi warlord spent some of his boyhood among druids.
-He speaks little, and that thick beard hides a bevy of youthful acne scars.
+He speaks little, and his thick beard hides a bevy of youthful acne scars.

-Aedan climbs the rocky mantle and squats beside his father’s perched owl.
-Segobax whispers to Taximagulus while Taran eavesdrops on Carbilius, telling Cingetorix about the Roman camp at Tamesa.
-After several moments, Ciniod enters and notices her son.
+Aedan climbs the rocky mantle, squatting near the empty perch that once hosted his father’s owl.
+The room begins its churn as Segobax whispers to Taximagulus while Taran eavesdrops on Carbilius, telling Cingetorix about the Roman camp at Tamesa.

 Aedan shakes his head again.